semuconsulting/pyubx2/CONTRIBUTING.md

 While we endeavour to test on as wide a variety of u-blox devices as possible, as a volunteer project we only have a limited number of devices available.
 We particularly welcome testing contributions relating to specialised devices (e.g. high precision HP, real-time kinetics RTK, automotive dead-reckoning ADR, etc.).

-We use python's native unittest framework for local unit testing, complemented by the Travis CI automated build and testing workflow.
+We use python's native unittest framework for local unit testing, complemented by the GitHub Actions automated build and testing workflow.
 We endeavour to have 100% code coverage.

 Please write unittest examples for new code you create and add them to the /tests folder following the naming convention test_*.py.